Johnadibe/space-travelers-hub/README.md

 # 📖 Space Travelers' Hub <a name="about-project"></a>

-**space travelers' hub** The Bookstore is a website where the user can display a list of books, add a book by providing a title, an author, and selecting from the categories, and remove a selected book.
+**space travelers' hub** is a web application whose aim is to facilitate a company that provides commercial and scientific space travel services.
+The application gets real live data from the SpaceX API.
+It allows users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>